kwonyongjoo2000/IBM-Data-Science-Professional-Certificate-Portfolio/Unraveling Chicago's Neighborhoods with Data Project/readme.md

 SQL Queries: SQL queries were executed to extract specific information from the datasets and answer targeted questions.

-### 4. Data Visualization:

-Visual Storytelling: Graphs and charts were created to effectively communicate insights and findings.

 ## Insights and Conclusion
 The analysis revealed several key findings: